yjyao/practical-python/Notes/02_Working_with_data/06_List_comprehension.md

 >>>
 ```

-If you’re feeling comfortable with what just happened, read the rest
+If you're feeling comfortable with what just happened, read the rest
 of the file:

 ```python